hyperledger-solang/solang/docs/language/types.rst

 .. note::

-  Solidity on Ethereum and on Substrate takes the keccak 256 hash of the key and the storage slot, and simply uses that to find the entry.
+  Solidity on Ethereum and on Polkadot takes the keccak 256 hash of the key and the storage slot, and simply uses that to find the entry.
 Its underlying hash table does not use separate chaining for collision resolution.
   The scheme is simple and avoids `"hash flooding" <https://en.wikipedia.org/wiki/Collision_attack#Hash_flooding>`_ attacks that utilize hash collisions to exploit the worst-case time complexity for a separately chained